The Fundamental Debate on BioSig Technologies Inc. (BSGM)… For or Against?

 Risk is an essential factor in comprehensive investment analysis.
 One of the key factors that analysts consider in determining the systemic risk involved in a stock is called “beta”, which represents an individual stock’s volatility relative to the volatility demonstrated by stocks as an asset class, in general, as a function of broad market data.

-We would also note that BSGM has posted average daily volatility over the past two weeks of 76.86%, or 10.42% less than it has scored on the same measure over the past hundred days.
+We would also note that BSGM has posted average daily volatility over the past two weeks of 188.78%, or -81.12% more than it has scored on the same measure over the past hundred days.

 The Fundamentals in Focus